 All visitors must practice social distancing when possible, as well as practice proper hand hygiene when entering and exiting the parks and all outdoor areas.

 Ocean Pines will provide a hand-washing station at the White Horse Park pavilion, as well as hand sanitizer stations at playgrounds and the skate park.

 Trash cans and picnic tables have been removed.

-White Horse Park restrooms will remain closed, at this time.
+White Horse Park restrooms are open.